 Update your code:

-For a local integration, update your integration to reflect the IP addresses (or resolvable hostnames) of the live terminals, and secure the communication with our live terminal certificate (or use a library).
+For a local integration, update your integration to reflect the IP addresses (or resolvable hostnames) of the live terminals, and install and verify our live terminal certificate (or use a library).
 If you skipped encrypting communications in your test integration, you need to implement encryption now.

 A live terminal will not accept API requests without encryption.

-- For a cloud integration, generate a new API key and switch to the live endpoints and the new API key.
+- For a cloud integration, generate a new API key for the API credential you're using, and switch to the live endpoints and the new API key.

 When you receive the terminals, follow the steps in the manual for the terminal model to get the terminals up and running.
 The steps are to: